-Students required to take co-requisite support classes may not drop the co-requisite support course without also dropping the class it supports.
-Student must reenroll in the course for which they have a required co-requisite support class and the co- requisite support class each term until they pass the required class.
+Students required to take co-requisite support classes may not drop the co-requisite support course without also dropping the college-level class it supports.
+Student must reenroll in the course for which they have a required co-requisite support class and the college-level class each term until they pass the college-level class.